 Welcome to the world of book building.
 I was a blogger for five years before I worked up the courage to try novel length pieces.
 I wish I’d tried sooner.
-One of the biggest hurdles to writers breaking into the industry is the sheer volume of options that are in constant evolution.
+One of the biggest hurdles to writers breaking into the industry is the sheer volume of options and opinions that are in constant evolution.
 Where to begin?
 Do I look for agents or publishers or hybrids or *gulp* just do it all myself?

 And please reach out if you’ve got questions, found another to add to this list, or just want to chat writing.
 It’s a lonely job but an industry full of encouraging, enthusiastic, fun folks who lift each other up.
 My personal philosophy is that the world can’t have too many books in it.
 It’s not a competition, it’s a community.
-And we want you in it!

 Every single day.